-Rally Congress has handled over 300,000 calls on our system.
+Rally Congress has handled over hundreds of thousands of calls on our system.
 At peak times, like the day of a major vote, the Capitol Hill switchboard or specific office number may ring busy.
 If this is the case, Rally Congress will automatically roll the call over to the official's main district office.
 The process is seamless for the user-- instead of getting a busy signal in Washington, the call will ring into the local district office.

-After the live call is completed, users can report their calls on the click-to-call petition's public comments board.
+After the live call is completed, users can report their calls on the click-to-call petition.

 The airtime charge for each call is pay-as-you-go at 5 cents a minute, rounding up to the minute.
 There is no long-distance charge for the end user.
 Rally Congress captures the caller phone information and your organization will be able to view reports on the users, Congressional targets, and duration of each call.